Learn about social phobia, agoraphobia, and specific phobias, as well as therapy-based options to cope.

 Phobias come in all shapes and sizes—just like people.
 Whether your phobia is simple or complex, it’s reassuring to know that there are various resources to help you cope with the fear.

 Charlie Health is committed to providing teens and adolescents with a proactive approach to mental wellness—all from the comfort of their home.
-Our intensive outpatient program helps you to connect you with other people experiencing anxiety, phobias, and other mental health issues.
-We offer cognitive behavioral therapy, as well as family therapy, as an opportunity to educate and support your entire family.
+Our intensive outpatient program helps you to connect with other people experiencing anxiety, phobias, and other mental health issues.
+We offer cognitive behavioral therapy, as well as family therapy, individual therapy, and supported groups, as an opportunity to educate and support your entire family.

 To learn more, read our page about other types of anxiety disorders in teens and young adults here.